jacquietran/academic_outputs/README.md

 ### 2026

 - **Tran, J.** (2026).
 Details TBC.
-Invited presentation at the _La Trobe Sport Science Symposium_, October 2026, Melbourne, Australia.
+To be presented at the _La Trobe Sport Science Symposium_, October 2026, Melbourne, Australia.
 - **Tran, J.** (2026).
-Details TBC.
-Invited presentation at the _Victorian branch of the Australian and New Zealand Industrial and Applied Mathematics Society One Day Meeting June 2026_, 1 June 2026, Melbourne, Australia.
+[The awkward, exciting adolescence of sports analytics.](https://jacquietran.github.io/2026_anziam_vic/) Presented at the _Victorian branch of the Australian and New Zealand Industrial and Applied Mathematics Society (VicANZIAM) One Day Workshop June 2026_, 1 June 2026, Melbourne, Australia. `slide deck`

 ### 2022